Creamy, smooth, velvety sausage gravy served over hot, fluffy buttermilk biscuits. That spells “c.o.m.f.o.r.t.”

 - 3 tablespoons bacon grease or butter (bacon grease strongly recommended as it will produce the most, and best, flavor)

-- 12 ounces bulk pork sausage
+- 12 ounces bulk pork sausage (click link for homemade sausage recipe!)

 - ¼ cup finely chopped yellow onion